 Now let’s imagine that in order to shake someone’s hand, you had to shake another person’s hand, who then shook that person’s hand for you.

 Or imagine that in order to have a drink of water from a bottle in front of you, another person had to pick it up, put the water in their mouth, and then put it into your mouth.

 That’s just crazy, right?

-Well, that’s essentially how banks, credit cards, and our traditional financial system currently works.
+Well, that’s essentially how banks, credit cards, and our traditional financial system currently work.
 When you swipe your bank card to pay for groceries at the store, your bank is taking your money from your account, giving it to the grocery store for you, and then charging you for it.

 This is the case with checks, credit cards, debit cards, ACH transfers, and any exchange of money.
 It’s so ingrained in South Africa and the greater part of the known world that it seems completely normal and okay for the most part.

-The reality is, the only person who has anything to gain in this arrangement is not even a person: it’s the banks.
+The reality is, that the only person who has anything to gain in this arrangement is not even a person: it’s the banks.
 They make a profit from storing, transferring, controlling, and issuing loans off from money you deposit into banks under the guise that: